How much does Medicare Part B cost?

 - The amount you pay for Medicare Part B is based on your income.

 - Most beneficiaries pay the standard amount of $134 per month (2017 rate)

 - Medicare Part B is free for people in poverty.

 - People with income above $85k pay between $187.50 and $428.60 (2017 rates).

 Your Annual Income Determines Your Medicare Part B Premium

-Medicare Part B is the medical insurance coverage component of Original Medicare.
-Unlike Part A, hospital insurance, Part B is not funded through payroll taxes while you work.
+Medicare Part B is the medical insurance coverage component of Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.....
+Unlike Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc...., hospital insurance, Part B is not funded through payroll taxes while you work.
 As a result, most people pay a monthly premium.

 For 2017, most people pay the standard Medicare Part B premium of $134 per month (if they have the premium deducted from their Social Security checks).
 The premium is higher for individuals with incomes above $85,000 per year and for married couples with incomes above $170,000 per year.

 Beneficiaries filing an individual tax return pay a monthly premium of $187.50 if their income is $85,001-$107,000; $267.90 if their income is 107,001-160,000; $348.30 if their income is $160,001-$214,000; $428.60 if their income is above $214,000.

 For beneficiaries filing jointly, the 2017 Part B monthly premium is $187.50 if their income is $170,001-$214,000; $267.90 if their income is $214,001-$320,000; $348.30 if their income is $320,001-$428,000; and $428.60 if their income is above $428,000.